hlxin/tinnet/README.md

 ## Why TinNet?

-1. Bridging the Interpretability Gap
+1. Bridging the interpretability gap

     Traditional machine learning methods, such as deep neural networks, can yield highly accurate predictions but often act as “black boxes,” providing limited insight into the underlying mechanisms.

-2. Improving Accuracy
+2. Improving accuracy

     While physics-based models offer solid theoretical grounding and interpretability, they can sometimes struggle to match the predictive accuracy of ML models, especially when dealing with complex or high-dimensional data.

-3. Better Extrapolation
+3. Better extrapolation

     By leveraging physics-based understanding, TinNet helps guide machine learning models beyond their training domain, mitigating large errors when extrapolating to new parameter spaces.